To shine chrome sink fixtures that have a lime buildup, use a paste made of 2 tablespoons salt and 1 teaspoon white distilled vinegar.

 Get decals off walls or doors by letting undiluted white distilled vinegar soak into them for several minutes before trying to peel them off.
 Repeat if necessary.

 Remove white water rings from wood with a solution of equal parts white distilled vinegar and vegetable oil.
 Rub with the grain.
+DO NOT use with waxed wood.
+It can ruin the finish and leave a cloudy mark

 Remove fireplace soot and grime with undiluted white distilled vinegar.
 Use a brush to scrub and a towel to blot up the wetness and dirt.